gavv/signal-estimator/README.md

 Dumping streams
 ---------------

-In any mode, including `noop` mode, you can specify `--dump-out` and `--dump-in` options to dump output and input samples and their timestamps to file or stdout (use `-`), in CSV format.
+In any mode, you can specify `--dump-out` and `--dump-in` options to dump output and input samples and their timestamps to file or stdout (use `-`), in CSV format.

 To reduce the file size, the tool can dump only one (average) value per frame of the size specified by `--dump-compression` option.
 This is enabled by default and can be disabled by setting this parameter to zero.

 The timestamps in the dumped files correspond to the estimate time, in nanoseconds, when the sample was written to hardware or read from hardware.

 ```
-$ sudo signal-estimator -m noop -o hw:0 -i hw:0 -d 5 \
+$ sudo signal-estimator -m latency_step -o hw:0 -i hw:0 -d 5 \
     --volume 1.0 --dump-out output.csv --dump-in input.csv
 ...
 ```